 - Putting up roadblocks on the path to education does nothing to solve our nation’s drug and crime problems; it only makes them worse.
 Forcing students convicted of drug charges to drop out of school makes them more likely to continue abusing drugs and engaging in criminal activity (thus becoming costly burdens on the criminal justice system) and less likely to become productive taxpaying citizens (thus reducing the nation’s economic productivity and leading to more reliance on costly social programs down the line).

 - The penalty only affects hardworking and determined students who are doing well in school, since students must maintain satisfactory academic progress to receive aid in the first place.

-- Drug convictions are the only infractions for which students are denied financial aid.
-Murderers, rapists, burglars, arsonists, and other criminals are all eligible to receive aid.
+- Drug convictions are one of the only infractions for which students are denied financial aid.
+Murderers, burglars, arsonists, and other criminals are all eligible to receive aid.

 - The penalty punishes individuals twice for the same infraction.
 Victims of this law have already been punished by the criminal justice system.
 Taking away their access to education after they’ve already paid their debt to society is excessive.

 - The mere appearance of the drug question on the student aid application can deter students from applying, even if they are actually eligible for aid.

 - The penalty disproportionately affects people of color.
 Because of racial profiling and the discriminatory enforcement of drug laws, the penalty keeps them out of school at a much higher rate than the general population.